 You can reach the trailhead for the Boboyan Divide by driving south of Canberra, through Tharwa, along Naas Road, which turns into Boboyan Road.

-There is no public transport available in this area.
+There’s no public transport available in this area.

 Boboyan Divide Route Maps

 These are the GPS route files for the ride, feel free to download them to follow for your journey.
-Just make sure you have back ups for your mapping or navigation setup.
+Just make sure you have backups for your mapping or navigation setup.

 The Boboyan Divide Route

 The route mostly follows the Old Boboyan Road, which is a management trail through the area.
-Depending on recent weather and use, the dirt track can be fairly smooth, or quite rocky.
+Depending on recent weather and use the dirt track can be fairly smooth or quite rocky.

 Skill Level